JyThakur/Investor-Consultation-Tailored-Analysis-for-Diverse-Investors/README.md

     * Creating a new column to understand Day-to-Day changes in stocks
   * Cleaning data frame
     * Replacing all NULL/NA values with 0 (as for stock analysis each and every data row of data is important)
-    * Checking for abnormal data types for columns
+    * Checking for abnormal data types in columns
 3. Visualization
-  * Visualizing stocks of different Industries using Pair plot based on the Returns of each stock
+  * Visualizing stocks of different Industries using a Pair plot based on the Returns of each stock
   * Visualization of stocks using Line Graph based on Return of stocks
   * Visualizing distribution of stocks using Distribution plot based on Return from stocks
   * Visualizing correlation between stocks using Heatmap Subplots based on Return